DavidT3/DAXA/paper/paper.md

 the various telescope archives, and proceeds to ingest and organise the data so that it can be managed (and if necessary, updated) through the [Daxa]{.smallcaps} interface.
-We have also implemented user-friendly, multi-threaded, data preparation and cleaning routines for some telescopes (_XMM_ and _eROSITA_ in particular, though more will be added); fine control of the parameters that control these processes is retained, but default behaviours can be used if the user is unfamiliar with the minutiae of X-ray data preparation.
-Another key benefit of reducing data with [Daxa]{.smallcaps} is the easy access to data logs through our interface, in case of suspected problems during the reduction processes.
+We have also implemented user-friendly, multi-threaded, data preparation and cleaning routines for some telescopes (_XMM_ and _eROSITA_ in particular, though more will be added); fine control of the parameters that configure these processes is retained, but default behaviours can be used if the user is unfamiliar with the minutiae of X-ray data preparation.
+Another key benefit of reducing data with [Daxa]{.smallcaps} is the easy access to data logs through its interface, in case of suspected problems during the reduction processes.
 The module is also capable of safely handling processing failures, recording at which processing step the failure occurred for a particular ObsID.